 Removal from the Halifax and other lender panels: Why they do it and how to get reinstated

-• Failure to reapply to be on the Halifax convincing panel
+• Your practice fails to meet the criteria to remain on the Halifax conveyancing panel

 • Persistent non-compliance with post completion requirements on behalf of Halifax